 Tips for Borrowing

 Tip: Understanding pre-qualification

-To put it simply, pre-approval occurs when your lender examines your financial history to provide you with a ballpark estimate of what you can afford.
-Not only do you gain a true sense of your budget, but pre-approval also shows potential sellers that you are serious about buying their home.
+To put it simply, pre-qualification occurs when your lender examines your financial history to provide you with a ballpark estimate of what you can afford.
+Not only do you gain a true sense of your budget, but pre-qualification also shows potential sellers that you are serious about buying their home.